supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-05-seasonal-culture.md

 ## Part 6: The Spirit of the Organization (8–10 minutes)

+**John**: "When you think about operational excellence, you often say, 'We're in the business of fun, but we achieve it through smart systems.'
+What systems behind the scenes matter most for guest experience?”

 **Tim**: "You've talked about the 'spirit of the organization' — that guests can feel when a culture is authentic.
 With constantly changing seasonal teams, how do you maintain that consistent spirit that guests experience?
 Can you share an example where you saw that spirit come alive?”"

-**John**: "When you think about operational excellence, you often say, 'We're in the business of fun, but we achieve it through smart systems.'
-What systems behind the scenes make the biggest difference in maintaining culture with seasonal workforce?"

 **John**: "You mentioned that engaged employees lead to better guest experiences.
 With seasonal teams, how do you measure and maintain that engagement throughout their short tenure?"